Panic Disorder Treatment: Therapy and Medications

 - Panic symptoms may be recreated in a safe space in order to teach coping techniques and master control over panic symptoms

-Psychodynamic therapy for panic disorder is different in that it seeks to understand the underlying causes of the panic disorder.
+Psychodynamic therapy for panic disorder is different in that it seeks to understand the underlying causes of panic disorder.
 Psychodynamic therapy works to help you understand your unconscious thoughts and emotional conflicts that contribute to the panic disorder.
 Based on these thoughts, new healthy ways of coping with panic disorder are identified.